ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 that their performance depends on the quality and diversity of data used for training.
 “Garbage in, garbage out” (GIGO), as the saying goes.
-To the point: indiscriminantly mixing *generated* text with human-written text for training seems questionable.
+To the point: indiscriminantly mixing *generated* text with human-written text for training seems highly questionable, because generated text isn’t part of the distribution being targeted.
 So, what will happen to these models as output from prior LLMs accumulates in their training data?
 I was excited to find this paper in 2024, [*“AI models collapse when trained on recursively generated data”*](https://www.nature.com/articles/s41586-024-07566-y) (Shumailov et al., 2024), which works through some of the theory behind this question.